anhtu-pham/Parking-Navigation-System/README.md

 git clone git@github.com:anhtu-pham/Parking-Spot-Detection-System.git
 cd Parking-Spot-Detection-System/Raspberry_Pi_part/
 ```
-In this directory, src provides the entire program needed to run for the Raspberry Pi 3 board.
-Now change directory into src, ensure that Picamera, Requests, Socket.IO are installed, then provide executable permission for driver.py and run this file.
+In this directory, src provides the program needed to run for the Raspberry Pi 3 board.
+Now change directory into src, update ec2_instance_url in driver.py based on corresponding URL for your AWS EC2 instance (ec2_instance_url has format like http://3.223.161.13:5000/), ensure that Picamera, Requests, Socket.IO are installed, then provide executable permission for driver.py and run this file.
 ```
 cd src/
 chmod a+x driver.py
 ./driver.py
 ```
-The project is now ready with the website link: http://ec2-3-223-161-13.compute-1.amazonaws.com:5000/.
+The project is now ready.
+Open the website corresponding to your AWS EC2 instance.
+The website link has format like http://ec2-3-223-161-13.compute-1.amazonaws.com:5000/.

-Note: I will turn on AWS EC2 instance when I accept request to use it.
-This project can still be used for another AWS EC2 instance with corresponding configuration.